richardjhong/readme-generator/README.md

 ```

 ## Usage
-After installing inquirer in installation, the user should run the following commands within the terminal:
+After installing inquirer, the user should run the following commands within the terminal:
 ```
-cd assets/js/index.js
+cd assets/js
 node index.js
 ```
-The CLI should ask a series of questions to grab which information to dynamically load into the README file.
+The CLI will ask a series of questions to grab which information to dynamically load into the README file.
 To change which to save to, the user should replace the "Sample.md" within writeToFile on line 91 of index.js in assets/js.

 User should be aware that the prompt 'Please list any installation instructions at this time.' will open the editor within terminal.
 This was intentional to allow for multi line commands to be written rather than having to create multiple single line inputs.
 After creating the installation instructions, the user should hit ESC and the following command to escape and save out of the editor:
 ```